Myrkridia/Myrkridia/README.md

 **Purpose** ![ezgif-2-68aa379a92](https://github.com/Myrkridia/Myrkridia/assets/88998826/6235cb1f-3947-443e-b1de-cf601d5d78ca)
 --

 Looking to collaborate on anything related to the field above to make earth a better place.
-Always willing to learn with an open mind about to improve the world and the lives of others.
+Always willing to learn with an open mind about anything to improve the world and the lives of others.

 ![original-1](https://user-images.githubusercontent.com/88998826/182357870-5b05cf18-aa52-4cf2-9480-25bdf15c02e4.gif)